Showing Collections: 1 - 10 of 10

 Scope and Contents The Miscellaneous manuscript Collection at Middlebury College Library contains single, unbound manuscripts and small groups of manuscripts acquired for the Library's Special Collections.
 The material include chiefly individual and small groups of letters, as well as diaries and journals, records and account books, and some sermons and speeches.
 Many items in this collection were primarily collected and/or purchased because they were thought to be relevant to curriculum

-Scope and Contents The collection consists primarily of two journals and letters from Fisk to fellow missionaries, describing his journey to the Middle East, encouraging them to join him, and telling them what to expect and how to prepare, and what languages to study.
-The two Pliny Fisk journals at Middlebury (1821-1823, 1823-1824) plus the journal excerpts from 1820-1821, represent Fisk's experiences as a pioneering American missionary in the Middle East.
-Also included is a typed transcript of the 1823-1824...
+Scope and Contents The collection consists primarily of four journals and letters from Fisk to fellow missionaries, describing his journey to the Middle East, encouraging them to join him, and telling them what to expect and how to prepare, and what languages to study.
+The two Pliny Fisk journals dated 1821-1823 and 1823-1824, plus the journal excerpts from 1820-1821, represent Fisk's experiences as a pioneering American missionary in the Middle East.
+The two diaries dated 1814-1816 and 1816-1820 provide an...

 - Subject: Letters X